September 12, 2012

 Neo-Tokyo

 I may have covered this late 80's anime anthology before on my blog, I can't remember.
 But anyway, here's what I thought upon seeing it again recently-- I absolutely love the first segment, "Manie-Manie" which is also by Rintaro.
 It's probably one of my favourite animation pieces ever.
 It's packed with neat ideas in the designs, the direction, the animation and the sound work.
-Too bad it's so short and ultimately doesn't seem to have any real point.
-"The Running Man" has lots of great FX animation but there's not much of a story and it feels longer than it is.
-The final segment by Katsuhiro Otomo, "The Order to Stop Construction" has an interesting atmosphere and some decent animation but doesn't really do too much with it in the end.
-So basically all three shorts suffer from weak writing, but they all have impressive animation.
-They work well as mood pieces though.
+Too bad it ultimately doesn't seem to have any real point.
+"The Running Man" has lots of great FX animation but again, there's not much story.
+This one feels longer than it is.
+The final segment by Katsuhiro Otomo, "The Order to Stop Construction" feels a bit like a warm-up for Akira.
+It's pretty fun.
+All three shorts work better as mood pieces than as narratives, in my opinion, but they all have great visuals.
 I'd say it's worth seeing.

 Samurai Champloo

 I'm only up to Episode 9, which has the Masaaki Yuasa animation sequence, which was just as amazing as I'd expected.
-Overall I've found it to be a decent series, but not as hip-hoppy or as funny as it's meant to be.
-It's mostly just been a bizarrely anachronistic samurai series, although I've heard it gets sillier later on.
+Overall I like the show, but it's not quite as absurd as I hoped.
 There are some hip-hop elements and some funny moments (my favourite example of both being the vomit scratch-cut in Episode 6) but neither the hip-hop flavor or the comedy are as prevalent as I'd expect from a series that bills itself as "samurai/comedy/hip-hop."
+So far it's mostly just been a bizarrely anachronistic samurai series.
 I do love the main title sequence though.

 Shin-Chan Season 1 Part 2